 Mr. Xie Junshi, born in 1975, is Executive Vice President of the Company.
 Mr. Xie graduated from Tsinghua University in 1998 with a bachelor's degree in engineering majoring in engineering mechanics and further obtained a master's degree in engineering majoring in fluid mechanics in 2001, also from Tsinghua University.
-Mr. Xie joined the Company in 2001 and had successively served as the Company's Technology Manager (International Markets), Regional Business Technology Manager (Europe and South Asia) and Regional Deputy General Manager (Europe and North America) and Regional Deputy General Manager (Europe) from 2001 to 2013.
-From 2014 to July 2018, he was the Company's General Manager (Europe and America) for MKT and Solutions.
+Mr. Xie joined the Company in 2001 and had successively served as the Company's Technology Manager (International Markets), Regional Business Technology Manager (Europe and South Asia) and Regional Deputy General Manager (Europe and North America) and Regional Deputy General Manager (Europe and North America) and Regional Deputy General Manager (Europe and America) for MKT and Solutions.
 He was Senior Vice President and Chief Operating Officer from July 2018 to September 2019.
 Since September 2019, he has been Executive Vice President and Chief Operating Officer of the Company.
 Mr. Xie has many years of experience in the operation and management of the telecommunication industry.